deref/uni/doc/roadmap.md

 It might also be desirable to create `node` and `npm` binstubs to alleviate the need for a node version manager.

+## .envrc

+Automatic management of envrc files, for something like https://direnv.net ?